 A sandcast buckle set with a piece of green variscite.
 Made for a 1 1/2 inch belt.
 3 3/8 by 2 inches. $350.
 (TUCSON) A great coral buckle, made when you could more easily find deep red natural coral, 3 by 2.5 inches and made for a 1 1/2 inch belt by Martha Calladito. $800 (SANTA FE) A stunning turquoise belt buckle made by Charles Lewis in the 1970s.
 Made for a 2 inch belt, it is $900.
 (SANTA FE)

-Six absolutely classic belt buckles by master tufa cast artist Aaron Anderson.
+Three absolutely classic belt buckles by master tufa cast artist Aaron Anderson.
 All were made for 1 1/2 inch belt and. they range in price from $625 to $675.
-From left to right, top to bottom, the turquoise used are: Cloud Mountain SOLD.
-(TUCSON), Kingman (SANTA FE), Manassas (TUCSON) Pilot Mountain.
-(SANTA FE) Nevada - mine unknown (SANTA FE), ALL NATURAL TURQUOISE
+From left to right the turquoise used are: Kingman (TUCSON), Pilot Mountain.
+(SANTA FE).
+ALL NATURAL TURQUOISE

 First two are by Anderson Koinva and have hand made bola tips measuring 2.25 inches.
-A Hopi maze pattern, it is just over 2 inches long by 1.5 inches wide and $450.
+A Hopi maze pattern, it is just over 2 inches long by 1.5 inches wide and $(It currently has a wider than usual opening which we can adjust if needed.
+SOLD.
 The bola with a badger paw motif is also just over 2 inches long by 1.5 inches wide and also $450.
-A bola tie set with 3 striking pieces of natural turquoise and beautiful red coral.
-It is hand scratched “BC ‘76” on the reverse but we are not sure that this is an artist hallmark.
-3 1/8 inches long by 2 inches wide.
-SOLD.
-(ALL IN SANTA FE).
+(ALL IN SANTA FE) A saguaro harvest bolo by Rick Manuel.
+1.5 inches. $240.(TUCSON)

-First two are by Leonard Nez: Made for a a 1 1/4 inch belt, and set with natural spiderweb turquoise from the Kingman Mine. $1100.
+First two are by Leonard Nez: Made for a a 1 1/4 inch belt, and set with natural spiderweb turquoise from the Cloud Mountain mine in Hubei (often mistaken for Number 8 mine in Nevada).
+2.5 by 2 inches. $975.
 (TUCSON) A nice heavyweight buckle set with a nice example of natural Kingman turquoise.
 2.5 by 2 1/8 inches.
 Made for a 1 1/4 inch belt. $900.
 (TUCSON) A TERRIFIC buckle by Arland Ben.
 He based the design on the ketohs (bowguards) made in the late 1800s and set with a a marvelous piece of natural Bisbee turquoise.
 The silver is coin silver, literally: hammered out from melted silver dollars.
-It will fit either a 1 1/4 or 1. /12 inch belt.
+It will fit either a 1 1/4 or 1 1/2 inch belt.
 2 by 3.25 inches $2400.
 (SANTA FE)

 One of Samuel Greatwalker LaFountain’s contemporary buckles.
 Made for a 1 1/2 inch belt, it measures 3 by 2 inches and is set with natural turquoise from the Morenci Mine. $975.
 (SANTA FE) More exceptional tufa cast work by Aaron Anderson, made for a 1 1/2 inch belt: This is a very flowing harmonious design on this buckle, also set with natural Lone Mountain turquoise.
 2 by 2.5 inches. $600.
 (TUCSON) A beautiful buckle by Leonard Nez, this one was made for a 1 1/2 inch belt. $975.
 (SANTA FE)